-Despite a tough year, the renewable energy industry is resiliently powering through to provide affordable, reliable electricity for customers across the Midwest.
+Despite a tough couple of years, the renewable energy industry is resiliently powering through to provide affordable, reliable electricity for customers across the Midwest.
 Among the vast open fields of America's Heartland, Iowa remains a clean energy leader.
-The Hawkeye State clean energy economy is growing, and already earning $19 billion for the state's economy.
+The Hawkeye State clean energy economy is growing, and has already earned $23 billion for the state's economy.

-With over 10,000 megawatts (MW), wind energy is Iowa's biggest power producer.
-Iowa gets nearly 60 percent of its in-state electricity production from wind power, the highest in the country.
-State and local taxes produce up to $65 million for the state coffers every year, and an additional $74 million in annual land lease payments are being paid to rural landowners.
+With over 12,000 Megawatts (MW), wind energy is Iowa's biggest power producer.
+Iowa gets over 55 percent of its in-state electricity production from wind power, the highest in the country.
+State and local taxes produce up to $58.4 million for the state every year, and an additional $69.6 million in annual land lease payments are being paid to rural landowners.

 Renewables offer much more than economic benefits – clean power generation reduces emissions and uses virtually no water.
-Wind, solar and energy storage projects saved the state from 12.7 million metric tons of CO2 emissions — the equivalent of taking 2.7 million cars off the road.
-The equivalent of more than 2 million homes are powered by wind in Iowa.
+Wind, solar and energy storage projects have saved the state over 34 million metric tons of CO2 emissions — the equivalent of taking almost 7.5 million cars off the road.

 Iowa's solar sector has grown over the last year.
-Even though it ranks 35th in the nation for installed solar energy, capacity reached nearly 288 MW at the end of 2020.
-That's enough to power up to 37,000 homes.
-But, this is just a glimpse of what's to come.
-Over the next five years, Iowa's solar capacity is slated to increase by 342 MW.
-Solar prices have dropped 90 percent since 2009, making it one of the cheapest electricity sources.
-The solar industry has already invested over $435 million in Iowa, and the industry employs 1,029 people through its 50 solar companies, including 10 manufacturers, 31 installers and developers and 9 other related companies.
+Even though it ranks 33rd in the nation for installed solar energy, capacity reached nearly 517 MW at the end of 2021, with 159 MW being added in 2021 alone.
+That's enough to power over 64,000 homes.
+But this is just a glimpse of what's to come.
+Over the next five years, Iowa's solar capacity is slated to increase by 1,304 MW.
+Solar prices have dropped 53 percent in the last decade, making it one of the cheapest electricity sources.
+The solar industry has already invested over $727 million in Iowa, with $187 million invested in 2021 alone.
+The solar industry in Iowa grew by nearly 15 percent in 2021 and now employs 1,030 people through its 66 solar companies, including 10 manufacturers, 31 installers and developers and 25 other related companies.

-Iowans also benefit from the great jobs offered by the renewable energy sector.
+Iowans benefit from the great jobs offered by the renewable energy sector.
 New, family-supporting jobs are emerging across the state.
 At the same time, local businesses benefit from the economic ripple effect that comes from renewable energy development.
-According to Clean Jobs Midwest, more than 32,000 Iowans were employed in a clean energy job prior to COVID-19.
-These jobs grew 20 times faster than the state's overall employment in 2019.
-Renewable energy is the second largest clean energy employer in Iowa, with 5,796 workers.
-Iowa’s largest cities like Des Moines and Cedar Rapids have the largest number of clean energy jobs, but rural areas enjoy an impressive 44 percent of these jobs.
+According to Clean Jobs Midwest, more than 32,000 Iowans were employed in a clean energy job in 2021, a 5 percent increase from 2020.
+These jobs grew 2 times faster than the state's overall employment in 2021 and 46 percent of jobs that were lost during the COVID-19 economic downturn were regained.
+Renewable energy is the second largest clean energy employer in Iowa, with 5,682 workers.

 "Iowa is one of the nation's leaders in developing and utilizing sustainable energy resources, like wind energy, to create good-paying jobs for folks in our state.
 The backbone of this industry is the workforce that powers it," said Iowa Senator Joni Ernst.